 Just when you thought it couldn’t, here’s where it gets even better: solar panel maintenance is super low cost!
 Solar panels are made of a tempered glass that is incredibly durable, requiring very little care beyond wiping down the panels – and cleaning them isn’t even something you need to do all that often.
 Systems manufacturers for these panels often include warranties, maintenance if required, depending from company to company.

 An even better news is that solar panel cleaning is DIY-able.

 Can Solar Panels Work in a Blackout?

-In the case that the solar panel system installed in your home is connected to a grid, it will most likely shut off if there is ever a blackout.
+If your solar panel system is connected to the grid, which is almost always the case, it will most likely shut off if there is ever a blackout.
 As electricity can continue to flow through, it can potentially injure any electricity repair teams sent out to fix/send power back to grids.
 However, you can definitely use backup power in the form of an inverter with a battery pack that can retain solar energy generated by your panel systems.

 For more details, head over to my article on solar panels during power outage.